poroping/terraform-provider-fortios/docs/data-sources/system_fortiguard.md

 * `antispam_timeout` - Antispam query time out (1 - 30 sec, default = 7).
 * `anycast_sdns_server_ip` - IP address of the FortiGuard anycast DNS rating server.
 * `anycast_sdns_server_port` - Port to connect to on the FortiGuard anycast DNS rating server.
+* `auto_firmware_upgrade` - Enable/disable automatic patch-level firmware upgrade from FortiGuard.
+The FortiGate unit searches for new patches only in the same major and minor version.
+* `auto_firmware_upgrade_day` - Allowed day(s) of the week to install an automatic patch-level firmware upgrade from FortiGuard (default is none).
+Disallow any day of the week to use auto-firmware-upgrade-delay instead, which waits for designated days before installing an automatic patch-level firmware upgrade.
+* `auto_firmware_upgrade_delay` - Delay of day(s) before installing an automatic patch-level firmware upgrade from FortiGuard (default = 3).
+Set it 0 to use auto-firmware-upgrade-day instead, which selects allowed day(s) of the week for installing an automatic patch-level firmware upgrade.
+* `auto_firmware_upgrade_end_hour` - End time in the designated time window for automatic patch-level firmware upgrade from FortiGuard in 24 hour time (0 ~ 23, default = 4).
+When the end time is smaller than the start time, the end time is interpreted as the next day.
+The actual upgrade time is selected randomly within the time window.
+* `auto_firmware_upgrade_start_hour` - Start time in the designated time window for automatic patch-level firmware upgrade from FortiGuard in 24 hour time (0 ~ 23, default = 2).
+The actual upgrade time is selected randomly within the time window.
 * `auto_join_forticloud` - Automatically connect to and login to FortiCloud.
 * `ddns_server_ip` - IP address of the FortiDDNS server.
 * `ddns_server_ip6` - IPv6 address of the FortiDDNS server.
 * `ddns_server_port` - Port used to communicate with FortiDDNS servers.
 * `fortiguard_anycast` - Enable/disable use of FortiGuard's Anycast network.
 * `fortiguard_anycast_source` - Configure which of Fortinet's servers to provide FortiGuard services in FortiGuard's anycast network.
 Default is Fortinet.
+* `gui_prompt_auto_upgrade` - Enable/disable prompting of automatic patch-level firmware upgrade recommendation.
 * `interface` - Specify outgoing interface to reach server.
 * `interface_select_method` - Specify how to select outgoing interface to reach server.
 * `load_balance_servers` - Number of servers to alternate between as first FortiGuard option.